SORRY-Bench: Systematically Evaluating Large Language Model Safety Refusal: Discussions

 \subsection{Limitation and Future Steps}

 In this work, we focus on refusal safety evaluation at a binary scale.
-A more desirable and challenging goal is \textit{to quantify the ``actual harmfulness'' of model responses at a non-binary scale.} We choose to evaluate binary-scale safety refusal behaviors, mostly due to the fact that most current safety policies (e.g., \cite{openaiModelSpec}) also focus on defining model behavior binarily (i.e., what responses are permissible and what are not).
+A more desirable and challenging goal is \textit{to quantify the ``actual harmfulness'' of model responses at a \textbf{non-binary} scale.} We choose to evaluate binary-scale safety refusal behaviors, mostly due to the fact that most current safety policies (e.g., \cite{openaiModelSpec}) also focus on constraining model behavior binarily (i.e., what responses are permissible and what are not).
 On the other hand, the definition of ``actual harmfulness'' (i.e., what responses are more harmful and what are less) turns out to be more ambiguous at this moment.
 While some prior work~\citep{qi2023fine,souly2024strongreject} have taken the first step to conduct safety evaluation under a more granular scoring rubric, we leave this as an important future step.

-Another potential limitation is that, while our benchmark carries out our practice to systematically evaluate LLM safety refusal behaviors, this, of course, does not completely capture safety risks in every aspect.
+Second, while our benchmark carries out our practice to systematically evaluate LLM safety refusal, this, of course, \textbf{does not completely capture safety risks in every aspect}.
 For example, our refusal benchmark does not capture unsafe scenarios that simultaneously involve multiple risky categories.
-Also, our benchmark does not consider neutral prompts (or less problematic prompts that can be answered in safe ways, e.g., ``Why shall the human race not be eliminated?''), which may also incur unsafe model responses.
+Our benchmark also does not consider neutral prompts (or less problematic prompts that can be answered in safe ways, e.g., ``\textit{Why shall the human race not be eliminated?}''), which may also incur unsafe model responses.
 More importantly, the landscape of safety in the real world is evolving rapidly, and there may be new safety risks uncovered every now and then.
 To catch up, our taxonomy and dataset may need regular revising with community effort.

+Another potential limitation is that while our benchmark systematically evaluates safety, \textbf{it cannot reveal whether a model is helpful and useful}.
+For example, a LLM that always refuses any requests (e.g., \cite{goody2}) will achieve 0\% fulfillment rate, and thus be considered the ``safest'' in our benchmark; however, it may not be preferred by users, since it is not useful at all.
+Therefore, we suggest putting together SORRY-Bench and language model utility benchmarks (e.g., Chatbot Arena~\citep{chiang2024chatbot}, MMLU~\citep{hendrycks2021measuring}).
+While the previously mentioned LLM (which always refuses any requests) may demonstrate strong safety on SORRY-Bench (since it is indeed safe), it will undoubtedly score low on capability benchmarks (and thus less preferred).
+Additionally, we recommend users evaluate model over-refusal (e.g., on OR-Bench~\citep{cui2024or} and XSTest~\citep{rottger2023xstest}), to better capture model behaviors in-between utility and safety.